 That's the picture in commercial real estate, there is similar uncertainty in retail.
-Online shopping exploded during March and April out of necessity - many local stores were closed, and many shoppers were unwilling to venture out.
+Online shopping exploded during March and April out of necessity - many local stores were closed and many shoppers were unwilling to venture out.
 Restaurants have been devastated by restrictions on their business and the lack of customers.
 To what extent are those changes permanent?
 Many brick and mortar stores were struggling prior to the pandemic and the industry was already grappling with excess store capacity, the government restrictions significantly exacerbated the problems.
-The restaurant industry was fine prepandemic but has been devastated since March.
+The restaurant industry was fine pre-pandemic but has been devastated since March.
 Again, the range of possible outcomes is very wide.

 It's been said that recessions serve to correct the excesses of the preceding boom.
 As we look at the economy, it's seems to us we are now dealing with excess capacity in oil and gas production, retail real estate, and probably commercial real estate.
-Because real estate is often collateral for loans, problems in commercial and retail real estate could create problems for the banks and other institutions that lent money against the value of the continued on page 3
+Because real estate is often collateral for loans, problems in commercial and retail real estate could create problems for the banks and other institutions that lent money against the value of the properties.
+We've written before that we are wary of the banks for these reasons, and we will remain wary until the scope of the problem becomes clearer.